apache/hudi/rfc/rfc-51/rfc-51.md

 write-on-indexing for Spark inserts (non-bucket index) and write-on-compaction for everything else.

-Note that it may also be necessary to provide capabilities for asynchronously persisting CDC data, in terms of a separate table service like `ChangeTrackingService`, which can be scheduled to fine-tune the CDC-persisting timings.
+Note that it may also be necessary to provide capabilities for asynchronously persisting CDC data, in terms of a separate table service like `ChangeTrackingService`, which can be scheduled to fine-tune the CDC Availability SLA, effectively decoupling it with Compaction frequency.
-This can be used to meet low-latency optimized-read requirements when applicable.

 #### Examples